Life Coaching, GPS or Tax Planning

 What do these three items have in common?
 Depending on whom you ask, they can all help you find your way.
 Not knowing much about life coaching, and as a male being devoid of the gene to ask directions (even from an inanimate object), I tend to be most helpful providing direction in the form of tax planning.

-In a previous blog we discussed the trend towards single factor apportionment formulas.
+In an earlier blog, I discussed the trend towards single factor apportionment formulas.
 Today, we will address its first cousin, market-based or customer-based sourcing.
 In the old-world manufacturing economy, it was easy to “find your way.”
 You sent thingamajigs to your customer in Ohio and (very) generally speaking, receipts would be sourced to the thingamajigs’ destination, Ohio.
-So a New York-based manufacturer would get the benefit of apportioning a percentage of his or her tax base outside of New York and either to Ohio (if there was nexus in Ohio, a topic for at least another 100 posts) or possibly to nowhere.
+So a New York- based manufacturer would get the benefit of apportioning a percentage of his or her tax base outside of New York and either to Ohio (if there was nexus in Ohio, a topic for at least another 100 posts) or possibly to nowhere.

 Similarly, receipts from services were generally sourced on the basis of where they were performed or on some cost of performance basis.
 So a New York attorney with a client in California, who performed most of the work for that client back in New York, would apportion most of that income to New York — again, with many nuances and exceptions, especially for the New York City Unincorporated Business Tax).